 Our solution was to incorporate different kumiko areas in the shoji to allow a 'transom' that would look great with or without paper.

-This is a different view of the same set of shoji screens with the open area.
-A rollover will show a close-up.
-These shoji are built in cherry with Amber Kinwashi paper.
+This is a different view of the same set of shoji screens with the open 'transom' area.
+Mouse over the image to see a close-up.

 Four shoji screens line this hallway in a complicated overlay of tracking installations.
 Great care was taken to keep all the horizontal elements in line when working out the shoji sizes.